Koushikphy/ML-FlashCards/notes/GenAI.md

 > Similar meanings → similar vectors
 > `"Paris"` and `"France's capital"` might be close in vector space.

+Embeddings convert text—typically words, subwords, or tokens—into dense numerical vectors that can be processed by machine learning models.
+These vectors capture semantic information, allowing similar words to have similar vector representations.

+Basic embeddings, such as Word2Vec, GloVe, or FastText, use a fixed lookup table.
+Each word is assigned a unique vector based on patterns learned during training, typically by analyzing word co-occurrence in large text corpora.
+Once trained, the vector for a word is always the same—regardless of context.
+For example, the word "bank" will have the same vector whether it's used in the sense of "river bank" or "financial bank."
+These are called static embeddings.

+In contrast, modern transformer-based models like BERT, GPT, and similar architectures start with an embedding layer too—initially mapping each token to a basic vector.
+However, these vectors are then passed through multiple transformer layers.
+These layers use mechanisms like self-attention to capture relationships between tokens in a sentence, allowing the model to understand context.
+As a result, the embedding for a word like "bank" can change depending on whether it's used in a financial or geographical context.

+This process produces contextualized embeddings, which are more powerful because they reflect not just the identity of a word, but also its role and meaning within a specific sentence.

 ---

 ### **7. How does a tokenizer handle out-of-vocabulary (OOV) or unknown words?**